chrisco/playbook/index.md

 ### Some technical notes

 * Each time a commit is made, our Slack project room receives a push notification from the repository.
 * Changes pushed to the repo are automatically deployed to the server.
-We often fire up a [DigitalOcean](https://www.digitalocean.com/) box as a staging server.
-* [CodeShip](http://codeship.io/) will be used to run simple build tests and handle the deployment over to the server.
+We usually use a quick [Netlify](https://netlify.com/) site for both staging and production.
 * The idea is that clients see work happening live and there is never any ‘big reveal’ at any part of the process.
 * We use a [git flow branching model](http://nvie.com/posts/a-successful-git-branching-model/) to allow multiple designers to work on the project at once.